mo-sharif/rocket-native/README.md

 ## 👋 Intro

 This boilerplate launches with a [React web app](https://reactjs.org/) and [React Native app](https://facebook.github.io/react-native/) sharing a single code base.
-It shares the 'business logic' (_i.e. actions, containers, reducers_) across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.
+It shares the 'business logic' (_i.e. models, containers_) across the platforms, whilst allowing flexibility in View components to ensure your project looks and feels native in each platform.

 This project is based on [React Native Starter Kit](https://github.com/mcnamee/react-native-starter-kit).